When the world is forced to shut down due to the COVID-19 pandemic, the subscription box customer relationship management trend continues to rise.

 Advantages of Ipsy’s Subscription Box

-- Price point is on the lower side, compared to other makeup subscription brands, like Birchbox.
+- The price point is on the lower side, compared to other makeup subscription brands, like Birchbox.

 Downsides of Ipsy’s Subscription Box